• Home

 We only work on these two Westinghouse models because of their smaller size and versatility (meaning more public interest).
 The Westinghouse WC-78MD and K series, as well as the WB-60K6.
 Westinghouse also made much larger models with these same features.
 However, with no real public interest and no reproduction parts, we cannot not work on those

-Or, we can Partially Restore your WC-78MD or WB-60K6 w/rebuilt cooling system starting at $5495.00 est
+We can Partially Restore your WC-78MD or WB-60K6 w/rebuilt cooling system starting at $5495.00 est

 View our Vintage Soda Machine page to see everything included in both Full and Partial Restorations